jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_systemrequirements.md

 ### Hard disk space
 Requires approximately 270 MB for each monitored SQL Server instance and the corresponding monitored Windows host on which the SQL Server instance resides.
 Retains 7 days of historical data for each connection in the Playback Database by default.
 This is configurable.

-T
-his estimate assumes default configuration in an average environment.
+This estimate assumes default configuration in an average environment.
 Actual space used will depend on your environment and any data collection/storage configuration changes that are made.
 For more information, see the Spotlight on SQL Server Sizing Wizard.
 You can access the wizard from the Spotlight Installation Center.

 ### SQL Server